-The marketing team has developed a new communications strategy for both horizontal (portfolio-wide) and vertical (program specific) campaigns.
-The goal of this strategy is to re-position Con Edison as an innovative thought leader and a trusted energy advisor, and make customers aware of opportunities to save on energy costs through energy efficiency.
+The Company has evolved the communications strategy for both horizontal (portfolio-wide) and vertical (program specific) campaigns.
+The goal of this strategy is to continue to position Con Edison as an innovative thought leader and a trusted energy advisor, and make customers aware of opportunities to save on energy costs through energy efficiency.

 The communications strategy will also help break down some existing barriers to customer action, including overcoming inertia to create a sense of urgency and demonstrate ease of participation.
-In turn, customers will:
+In turn, the Company anticipates that customers will:

-- Turn to Con Edison for information to help them save money and energy; - Think of Con Edison not only as an energy provider, but also as a trusted advisor; and - Understand they can benefit from real, tangible savings.
+• Turn to Con Edison for information to help them reduce energy use;

+- Think of Con Edison not only as an energy provider, but also as a trusted advisor; and - Understand they can benefit from real, tangible savings.

-For each vertical communications strategy, the Company has developed targeted propositions that will provide a guide for message development; some examples:
+For each vertical communications strategy, the Company has developed targeted propositions that will provide a guide for message development, including the following examples:

-- For the horizontal campaign: "We'll help you uncover your fair share of savings." - Commercial Direct Install ("CDI"): "Uncover how older technology is draining you of your profits." - C&I: "Uncover ways to manage energy so you can save." - Residential: "Uncover how replacing the old can help you save with the new." - Brooklyn Queens Demand Management ("BQDM"): "Uncover free efficiency upgrades." - Smart AC: "Uncover how you can make your old AC smart, without investing in an entire new unit."
+- For the gateway campaign: "Together we can achieve a better energy future." - Commercial Direct Install ("CDI"): "Your participation will make your business run more efficiently." - C&I: "Save money on energy." - Residential: "Make your home run more efficiently." - Brooklyn Queens Demand Management ("BQDM"): "Uncover free efficiency upgrades." - Smart AC: "Make New York a greener place and save money on energy."